How To Change ECR Passport To Non-ECR (2023)

 4. Persons who have been staying abroad for more than three years and their spouses.
 The three years could be in one stretch or broken.

-5. Persons possessing polytechnic diploma from any recognized institution.
+5. Persons possessing a polytechnic diploma from any recognized institution.

 6. Gazetted Government officers, their spouses and children.